nkreer/php-dwd/README.md

 ### Images

-If you need a link to the germany map,call
+If you need a link to the germany map (visualisation of the warnings), call

 ```php
 DWD::getGermanyMap();